 Almost involuntarily, following the strange story of my parents, I needed to grow on my own before I could understand and fully appreciate the wonder of this world and my land.
 My parents understood me and left me free, and for this I will always be grateful because the love that was born in me for this job and company could never have been born by remaining close.

 This is why when I was 19 I moved to another city to study law at the university.
 I graduated and passed the official state exam to practice as a lawyer.
 I worked in a law firm and I became passionate about the profession but at the same time I used to accompany my mother abroad whenever she had to attend wine fairs.
-Then at the age of 28 I realized I was experiencing a strange melancholy even though I was surrounded by the affection of my friends.
+Then at the age of 28 I realized I was experiencing a strange melancholy even though the affection of my friends surrounded me.
 I started to feel a little uneasy about life in the city and, in certain contexts, for the ideals that were not mine.When I thought of where I wanted to find myself to live and have children and what kind of life I wanted to have, I was thinking only of my land and my parents' way of life.

-And so it was that one fine day, suddenly, I went to my boss and told him that I had to leave the job as a lawyer to follow my only and true passion, the world of wine.
+And so it was that one fine day, I suddenly went to my boss and told him that I had to leave the job as a lawyer to follow my only true passion, the world of wine.
 The astonishment of all — friends (and boyfriend!), relatives and colleagues — was enormous, but my parents immediately understood me and helped me to enter in the family company, starting from the bottom by studying and learning again.

 Life is mysterious.
 My choice had been free and turned out to be the best I could do, but the incredible thing was that thanks to this turn, I could spend time close to my mother during the last 10 months of her life because she suddenly became ill and passed away.
 The rest is my story, more than 12 years have already passed and wine is my job and my passion, and still with my father’s advice, I carry on our family’s dreams.